-Outstanding Principal Balance at June 30, 2006 Warehouse and aggregate lines of credit: A committed warehouse line of credit for \$100.0 million between OFS and Residential Funding Corporation ("RFC").
+Balance at June 30, 2006 Warehouse and aggregate lines of credit: A committed warehouse line of credit for \$100.0 million between OFS and Residential Funding Corporation ("RFC").
 The agreement expires on September 30, 2006.
-The agreement provides for interest rates based upon one month LIBOR plus a margin between 1.25% and 1.50% depending on the product that was originated or acquired. \$ 6,691,253 between 1.2570 and 1.5070 depending on the product that was originated of dequired. Ψ 0,071,200 A committed warehouse line of credit for \$850.0 million between OFS and JP Morgan Chase.
+The agreement provides for interest rates based upon one month LIBOR plus a margin between 1.25% and 1.50% depending on the product that was originated or acquired. \$ 6,691,253 A committed warehouse line of credit for \$850.0 million between OFS and JP Morgan Chase.
 The agreement expires on May 30, 2007 and is expected to be renewed prior to its expiration.
 The agreement provides for interest rates based upon one month LIBOR plus a margin of 0.60% to 1.50% depending on the product originated or acquired.
 148,111,110 An aggregation facility for \$1.0 billion between OFS and Citigroup Global Markets Realty Inc. to aggregate loans pending securitization.
 The agreement expires on February 28, 2007.
 The agreement provides for interest rates based upon one month LIBOR plus a margin of 0.50%.
-50,182,230 1 0 , , A \$750.0 million purchase and security agreement between OFS and UBS Warburg Real Estate Securities, Inc. ("UBS Warburg").
+50,182,230 A \$750.0 million purchase and security agreement between OFS and UBS Warburg Real Estate Securities, Inc. ("UBS Warburg").
 The facility is due upon demand and can be cancelled by either party upon notification to the counterparty.
 OFS incurs a charge for the facility based on one month LIBOR plus 1.00%.
-The facility is secured by loans held for sale and cash generated from sales to investors.
-104,602,632 Drafts payable 15,260,490 Loan sale agreements accounted for as financings: 410 100 071 An uncommitted \$500.0 million purchase agreement between OFS and Colonial Bank.
+The facility is secured 104 (02 (22 by loans held for sale and cash generated from sales to investors.
+104,602,632 Due for a such la 15 200 400 Drafts payable 15,260,490 Loan sale agreements accounted for as financings: note agreements accounted for as intainings.
+An uncommitted \$500.0 million purchase agreement between OFS and Colonial Bank.
 The facility is due upon demand and can be cancelled by either party upon notification to the counterparty.
-OFS incurs a charge for the facility based on one month LIBOR plus 0.50% for the first \$300.0 million purchased and one month LIBOR plus 0.75% 412,122,071 for the amount used above and beyond \$300.0 million.
+OFS incurs a charge for the facility based on one month LIBOR plus 0.50% for the first \$300.0 million purchased and one month LIBOR plus 0.75% for the amount used above and beyond \$300.0 million.
 The facility is secured by loans held for sale and cash generated from sales to investors.
-Total \$ 736,969,786
+412,122,071 Total \$ 736,969,786